Kevinferl98/morphological-operations/README.md

 **Reliability**: A GitHub Actions workflow is integrated to run automated tests and check code coverage on every push.

+**Shared Observability Library**: Logging is decoupled into a dedicated, reusable GitHub repository (`fastapi-observability-lib`).
+This ensures consistent JSON log formatting across both the API and Worker services.

 ## Running the Application

 ### Prerequisites